How defibrillators work explained simply

 Now let us see what happens in the other plate (i.e. plate A).
 The electrons in the battery are “attracted” to the positive charges on plate B. These electrons therefore go from the battery towards plate A, “hoping” to meet the free positive charges on plate B.

 However, the electrons from the battery cannot cross from plate A to plate B as there is a gap between the two plates.
-So while the electrons in plate A are attracted by the positive charges in plate B (attraction shown as hearts in diagram below), they can only “admire” them from across the gap.
+So while the electrons in plate A are attracted by the positive charges in plate B (attraction shown as hearts in the diagram below), they can only “admire” them from across the gap.
 This attraction between the charges is only possible because the plates in real life, unlike what is shown in my drawings, are placed very close to each other.

-You can see that now there are free negative charges (electrons) that have collected in plate A because they cannot cross the gap between the plates.
+You can see that now there are free negative charges (electrons) that have been collected in plate A because they cannot cross the gap between the plates.
 We therefore can say that plate A is “negatively charged”.

 In summary, when a potential difference is applied across a capacitor, excess positive charges will form on one plate and excess negative charges will collect on the other plate.
 This process of making one plate positively charged and making the other plate negatively charged is called “charging the capacitor”.
 After a while, the capacitor has quite a lot of positive charges on one plate and negative charges (electrons) on the other plate.
 It is the electrical equivalent of filling the water bucket with water when you were attempting to put that fire out.